-Contacting Us- If after a significant business disruption you cannot contact us as you usually do at 703.821.2010, you should call our alternative number 804.612.9700 or go to our web site at www.capitolsecurities.com.
-If you cannot access us through either of those means, you should contact our clearing firm, Raymond James & Associates, Inc., at 800.647.7378, or go to their website www.raymondjames.com.
-Raymond James will provide you with instructions on how they may assist you with the following: Account balances; Order entry (liquidations only); Fund transfers; Account transfers; Account activity; Tax information and documents; Account statements and checking requests.
+Contacting Us- If after a significant business disruption, you cannot contact us as you usually do at 703.821.2010, you should call our alternative number 804.612.9700 or go to our web site at capitolsecurities.com.
+If you cannot access us through either of those means, you should contact our clearing firm, Raymond James & Associates, Inc., at 800.647.7378, or go to their website raymondjames.com.
+Raymond James will provide you with instructions on how they may assist you with the following: Account balances; Order entry (liquidations only); Fund transfers; Account transfers; Account activity; Tax information and documents; statements and checking requests.
+You can contact our clearing firm, Interactive Brokers, at 877.442.2757, or go to their website at interactivebrokers.com.